Ed.D. in Reading and Language/Ed.S. in Reading and Language

 - Want to pursue a leadership role in education

 - Are endorsed as a reading teacher or want to pursue the requirements for this endorsement

 - Are interested in advanced clinical work

-NLU also offers an educational specialist (Ed.S.) in reading and language designed to meet the needs of school leaders who wish to deepen their knowledge and expertise in literacy, but who do not wish to pursue a doctoral degree.
+NLU also offers a reading specialist graduate degree (Ed.S. in Reading and Language) designed to meet the needs of school leaders who wish to deepen their knowledge and expertise in literacy, but who do not wish to pursue a doctorate in reading education.

 Widely recognized and respected in the education community, National Louis University has a reputation of excellence for its graduate education programs.
 With award-winning faculty and curricula that inspire tomorrow's teachers and administrators, adult students learn from the best at NLU's National College of Education.